 Hard-Surfacing and Landscaping

-The City of Whitehorse requires that most new developments provide hard-surfaced parking and landscaping as a condition of Development Permit approval.
-Complete regulations for hard-surfacing and landscaping requirements can be found in the Zoning Bylaw.
-Specific requirements for each development are described in the approved Development Permit.
+The City of Whitehorse requires most new development to provide hard-surfaced parking and landscaping as a condition of Development Permit approval.
+Detailed requirements are set out in the Zoning Bylaw; specific requirements for each development are described in the approved Development Permit.
+Where hard-surfacing or landscaping are not completed at the time of occupancy approval, the City may collect a security deposit to ensure they are completed.

 Below are highlights of key requirements and minimum standards for hard-surfacing and landscaping.